 "AntiRacism 101" is an introduction-level course that will guide participants through discussions regarding racism, anti-racism, and how our Christian faith calls us to act in the face of injustice.
-This three-session course meets weekly on Wednesdays start April 7th, 2021 at 12 pm.
-Expect each session to be around 1.5 hours.
-For a full description of the course and how to sign-up, click HERE.
+This three-session course meets weekly.
+Future class dates are in the works and will be posted when they become availalbe.

-Also, we have listed resources below that members can use to further their education on race in America.
+Anti-racism resources are listed resources below so that members can further their education on race in America through self-study.
 These resources range from YouTube video series to books.
 We hope you find these useful as you look to increase your education and understanding of the complicated interplay of race in our society.

 Finally, our Pastoral Staff is always open to having discussions and answering questions.
 Do not hesitate to reach out to one of our pastors by calling (513) 891-1700.